War of the Adults

 War of the Adults (大人大戦, Otona Taisen) is a Japanese manga series written by Kappy and illustrated by Masaaki Tsuzuki.
 It began serialization on Shueisha's Shōnen Jump+ manga service in April 2025.

+Premise

+Yutaro Urashima is a young man who heeds the words of his deceased father in order to become an "upright adult," as a result, he adheres to his self-imposed "adult constitution" for self-discipline.
+One day, while saving a cat from being hit by a truck, he is involved in a traffic accident and falls into a coma.
+Fifteen years later, Yutaro miraculously awakens, only to find that Japanese society has undergone profound changes because of the "adult constitution" he created years ago...

 Publication

 Written by Kappy and illustrated by Masaaki Tsuzuki, War of the Adults began serialization on Shueisha's Shōnen Jump+ manga service on April 5, 2025.
-Its chapters have been compiled into two tankōbon volumes as of September 2025.
+Its chapters have been compiled into five tankōbon volumes as of July 2026.

 The series' chapters are simultaneously published in English on Shueisha's Manga Plus app.